encolajs/encolajs-validator/docs/guide/form-validation.md

 # Form Validation

 Form validation has unique requirements compared to simple data validation where you validate an object in one go:
-1. server-side validation errors need to be handled
+1. Server-side validation errors need to be handled
-2. some fields depend on other fields and the valid/invalid status need to be updated as soon as possible
+2. Some fields depend on other fields and the valid/invalid status need to be updated as soon as possible

 ## Server-side Validation

+For basic examples of handling server-side validation errors, see the [Common Validation Patterns](./common-patterns.md#form-submissions) guide.

-Handle validation errors returned from the server:
+Here's a complete example of handling validation errors returned from the server:

 ```javascript
 // Set server validation errors